UranusBytes/b2b_gateway/README.md

 ## Configuration

+### AWS Configuration
+Authentication to AWS is based upon the usage of AWS profiles.
+This abstracts out using keys, MFA, roles, ec2 instance profiles, etc...
+For more info on configuring different AWS profiles, see here: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

+### Terraform Configuration
-Configuration of the solution is drive by variables defined in the `terraform.tvvars` file.
+Configuration of the solution is drive by the following:
+* Adjust variables defined in the `terraform.tvvars` file.
+See `terraform.tfvars.EXAMPLE` for more
+    * AWS_REGION
+      * Desc: The AWS region that all the AWS resources will be deployed
+      * Valid Values:
+        * An AWS region
+      * Default Value: us-west-2
+    * AWS_PROFILE
+      * Desc: The AWS profile that is used for access to manage the AWS resources
+      * Valid Values:
+        * An validly configured AWS profile
-*
+      * Default Value: default
+* Define appropriate location to store Terraform state in file `/terraform/state_storage.tf`

 ## Deployment to AWS